TheLancashireman/Joat/README.md

-# Joat - Jack-of-all-trades
+# The Joat - Jack-of-all-trades

-Jack-of-all-trades is a little development tool with several useful features.
+The Jack-of-all-trades is a little development tool with several useful features.
 It is based on an arduino nano and uses a 2x16 character display.

+Please read the user's guide for instructions on how to use the Joat after you hav built it.

 # UNDER CONSTRUCTION

-Current status:
-* frequency meter: working
-* capacitance meter: working not accurate for values < 1nF
-* AVR programmer s/w might be working but Vcc supply to AVR is too low

 ## Features

+* Frequency meter
-* frequency meter
+* Capacitance meter
-* capacitance meter
+* Inductance meter
+* Quad voltmeter
 * AVR programmer (SPI)

-Planned:
-* resetting the fuses and erasing AVR microcontrollers using the HVP technique.
-* inductance meter
+* AVR programmer and fuse reset
-* anything else I can think of that will fit in the flash
+* Anything else I can think of that will fit in the flash

+## Current status

+* frequency meter: working
+* capacitance meter: working but not accurate for values < 1nF
+* inductance meter working but still under development.
+* AVR programmer s/w working
+* AVR HVP to be implemented
+* Quad DVM mode to be implemented

 ## How it works